Topics Map > Media Delivery > Engage

 To see a list of terminology used in Engage, please refer to Engage - Engage Terminology.

 Note: Only Instructors and Course Coordinators (curricular representatives) may order digital content for courses they have access to.
-Students can access the Order Tool during the Student Choice period to opt-out of texts.
 For more information on roles (also called profiles) in the Order Tool, please review this document.

 - Instructors: After you are designated as Instructor on Record for your course, you will be added automatically (within 24-48 hours).